 We therefore point out that the assertion of rights is possible once per half-year free of charge.
-If the betting account is locked/closed, the rights can be exercised once per year free of charge.
+If the player account is locked/closed, the rights can be exercised once per year free of charge.
 Before the expiry of these periods, you can assert the rights at any time with payment of an appropriate fee.

 Please note that data and documents transmitted by us can always be accessed via a password-protected download link, which is valid for 14 days and then automatically expires.

 7. Storage of personal dataCustomer data is transmitted, stored, and processed electronically.
 All information you provide to us is saved on the servers of

 bet-at-homeand only trained and authorised persons, who are bound to treat personal data confidentially and in accordance with the current date protection regulation, have access to it.
 The customer undertakes to keep passwords which provide him/her access to certain areas a secret.

 Unfortunately, the transmission of information over the internet is not completely secure.
 We take all possible steps to protect the personal data of customers.
 However, complete security of customers’ data can never be guaranteed.
 Therefore, all transfer of data by the customer is at their own risk.
 After

 bet-at-homehas received the data, the company takes technical and organisational measures to ensure that